-The Interdisciplinary Books Series: Dance in Dialogue critically examines the relations between Performance, Dance, and other disciplines.
+The Interdisciplinary Books Series Dance in Dialogue critically examines the relations between Performance, Dance, and other disciplines.
 It fosters interdisciplinary approaches, cross-disciplinary exchanges, and conversation as a mode of knowledge production.
-The series aims to offer new ways of interrogating the relation of performance and dance, in its broadest conception to include the body, embodiment, and the choreographic, to other disciplines and to political, cultural, social, and economic issues and contexts in and in relation to it is created, presented, and theorised.
+The series aims to offer new ways of interrogating the relation of performance and dance to other disciplines and to the political, cultural, social, and economic issues and contexts in and in relation to they are created, presented, and theorised.

-To realise this vision, the series offers two distinct publication formats via its two strands:
+To realise this vision, the series offers two distinct publication formats via two strands:

 A collection of short books that present radical thinking emerging from curated conversations between the body(ies) / performance / dance / choreography and another discipline, area of research, field of knowledge or practice on topical artistic, cultural, and political issues.
 Written by leading thinkers (artists and scholars) who critically explore the insights the different areas of knowledge and practice offer into one another, as well as the affordances, potentials, and implications of these insights for the contemporary world, these approximately 40,000-word books typically develop out of international conversation events and are published within approximately a year after them.

 A collection of cutting-edge and forward-thinking, full-length monographs and edited collections that challenge understandings of the body(ies) / performance / dance / choreography and its (their) relation to political, cultural, and socioeconomic issues and contexts, foster dialogue and interdisciplinarity, and critically explore the relationship between theory and practice.